GouthamChandrappa/RAG_AGENTIC_CHATBOT/README-UI.md

-# Aparavi AI Assistant UI
+# Q/A AI Assistant

-This Streamlit application provides a user-friendly interface for the Agentic RAG Chatbot, branded with Aparavi's colors and styling.
+This Streamlit application provides a user-friendly interface for the Agentic RAG Chatbot.

 ## Features

 - Modern chat interface similar to ChatGPT
 - Document upload and indexing functionality
 - Performance metrics tracking
-- Aparavi-themed styling
 - Responsive design

 ## Setup Instructions